puppetlabs/bolt/documentation/developer_updates.md

   - Load from `files/myscript.sh` (new behavior)
   - Fall back to `files/files/myscript.sh` (old behavior)

-**Phase 3**: Issue a deprecation warning when a file is found in the old location, and when a non-specific module-style path is provided.
+**Phase 3**: In this phase, we will issue a deprecation warning when Bolt finds a script in a `files` directory, or if you provide Bolt with a non-specific module-style path.

 - Provided: `module/myscript.sh`
   - Raise deprecation warning